QV1: Design

 According to architect Harry Seidler, one of the architectural objectives in the design of QV1 was to minimise the impact of the tower when viewed from Parliament House, and this was addressed by offering a narrow profile to that direction.
 This was necessary to secure government approval for the construction of the tower within the Parliamentary Precinct.
 To this end, none of the building's facades point directly towards the Parliament building.
-On the northern side of the site is a two-level retail plaza featuring an artificial waterfall and pond.
+On the northern side of the site is a two-level retail plaza that originally featured an artificial waterfall and pond.
+The waterfall has since been removed and the size of the pond reduced substantially.

 Another of the design briefs identified by Harry Seidler was that the building should employ passive design in order to minimise energy costs.
 This is achieved through the use of tinted double glazed windows, as well as the installation alongside windows of horizontal and vertical sun shades.
 The use of sun shades alone was estimated to reduce the building's cooling costs by $70,000 per year.

 The building also features separate air-conditioning units for each floor, so that energy does not need to be wasted cooling or heating unoccupied floors.
 This can lead to substantial energy savings because in Perth's warm climate cooling costs can account for 60 to 70% of total building energy consumption.

 The tower has a reinforced concrete core, measuring 21.5 m on each side, which bears lateral forces including wind loading.

 The perimeter of the building features reinforced concrete support columns spaced 7.3 m apart, and there are no internal columns within floors.
 The perimeter columns and the core support 14.3 m clear span post-tensioned beams 3.6 m apart, with concrete slabs spanning between them.
 These beams are terminated slightly short so that they can be used as mechanical ducts.
 Some floors feature landscaped balcony gardens on their south faces, and the top floors feature two tiers of luxurious penthouse offices with landscaped terraces.

 The main entrance to QV1 from St Georges Terrace features a set of stone-clad hyperboloid supports that carry the loads of the two perimeter columns which terminate above them on the third floor.
 The lowest two office floors are mezzanines so that the ceiling in the lobby is an imposing 14 m high.
 The St Georges Terrace entrance is also protected from the elements by a flowing 50 m suspended glass canopy.
 The building is clad with polished granite.

 The modernist building was criticised for being "Perth's most ugly building" and "a giant Lego block", but architect Harry Seidler described QV1 as "the best building he had ever built".